Elite Operator

 These founders come from solid middle-class, local upbringings, have business degrees from strong domestic universities, and cut their teeth in consulting or investment banking before heading abroad for MBAs.
 They return home with cross-border pattern recognition and a network that blends local operators with global investors.
 Personality-wise, they are disciplined planners who set cadence, prefer clean handoffs to heroics, and are comfortable being hands-on when it matters.
 They sometimes report flashes of impostor syndrome, and most have had few entrepreneurial references growing up, but counter it with rigor and steady execution.

-How Best to Work with Them
+How best to work with them

 Run with urgency, think in KPIs, and bring decision-ready options with a recommendation - they value touchpoints, metrics and reasoned opinions.
 Don’t hide smoke: surface issues early and tie them to business impact.
 Expect hands-on scrutiny and treat it as a chance to raise the bar.
 If you disagree, do it with data, sharpen your logic, pressure- test assumptions, and be willing to change your mind.